nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 1b1.
 ForgetMeNot shows help message

+#### Use case: Set storage of the tasks in ForgetMeNot to a different folder

+**MSS**

+1. User types in the setstorage command along with the name of the new folder to which he/she wants the location to be changed.
+2. ForgetMeNot changes the location of the tasks to the new specified folder.
+	Use case ends

+**Extension**

+	1a.
+User types in a file in an incorrect format.

+> 1a1.
+ForgetMeNot shows an error message and requests the user to confirm to the set format.

+	1b.
+User tries to access a folder where he/she does not have access to.

+> 1b1.
+ForgetMeNot shows an appropriate error message.

+#### Use Case: Exit ForgetMeNot

+**MSS**

+1. User types the exit command.
+2. ForgetMeNot shuts down.

 ## Appendix C: Non Functional Requirements

 1. Should be able to hold atleast 100 tasks.
 2. Should be able to display request under 0.5 seconds.
 3. Should work on any mainstream OS as long as it has Java 8 or higher installed.
-4. Should be able to add task up to 1 year ahead.
-5. Should be able to operate without internet connection.
+4. Should be able to operate without internet connection.
-6. Should come with automated unit tests.
+5. Should come with automated unit tests.
-7. Should be able to use the product efficiently after using it for 30 minutes.
+6. Should be able to use the product efficiently after using it for 15 minutes.

-{More to be added}
+7. For a full list of constrains, see the handbook at http://www.comp.nus.edu.sg/~cs2103/AY1617S1/contents/handbook.html#handbook-project-constraints

 ## Appendix D: Glossary

 Mainstream OS:
 > Windows, Linux, Unix, OS-X

 Day:
 > From 0000 to 2359 of the current day

 ## Appendix E: Product Survey